Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ### BSDF Evaluation

 So back to the BSDF problem, as I said earlier, it does *not* conserve energy.
+The BSDF with DFG terms is not always equal to $\frac{1}{\pi}$ for white surface so the equation won't always equal 1.

 <p align="center">
   <img src="./Gallery/Graphics/GGXFurnace.png" alt="GGXFurnace" width="500" height="500" />